US STOCKS-Wall St falls after jobs data, worries over high Treasury yields remain

 By Ankika Biswas and Shashwat Chauhan

-Oct 5 (Reuters) - Wall Street's main indexes slipped on Thursday as recent data pointed to still-tight labor market conditions, while U.S. Treasury yields were still at elevated levels.
+Oct 5 (Reuters) - Wall Street's main indexes dropped on Thursday as recent data pointed to still-tight labor market conditions, while U.S. Treasury yields remained at elevated levels.

 Even as longer-dated Treasury yields eased from 16-year highs on Wednesday, investors remain concerned that the elevated levels may continue to pressure equities.